Retirement Planning in Ridgewood, NJ

 The Six “W” Questions of Retirement.

 Do you remember learning the six “W” questions in grade school?
 They are as follows: Who, What, When, Where, Why, and How.
 For decades, these questions have served as an excellent way to gather information, whether you’re a journalist, a detective, or anything in between.
-But these questions can also apply to planning for retirement.
+But these questions can also apply to retirement planning in Ridgewood, NJ.
 For example, ask yourself:

 Who do I want to spend my retirement with?